Dealing With Grief And Loss

 It can take up to two years for a grieving friend to recover.
 In the meantime, look for recurring tasks that you can (with her permission) take over.
 Good examples include making sure the oil in her car gets changed regularly or taking care of her lawn as the seasons change.
 Your friend will know that you love and care for her by showing up repeatedly.

-Reach Out for Anniversaries and Special Events
+Reach Out For Anniversaries And Special Events

 For grieving people, anniversaries and special events like birthdays can be difficult.
 Reach out to your friend on these special dates.